sylvanaar/IDLua/README.markdown

 Change Log
 ==========
-    1.0a41 Many fixes to path handling in the run configurations 1.0a40 Improvements to completions and type inferences 1.0a26-39 Bug Fixes
+    1.0a42 Graft serializer fixes from IDEA 12 branch 1.0a41 Many fixes to path handling in the run configurations 1.0a40 Improvements to completions and type inferences 1.0a26-39 Bug Fixes